01. Asbestos Class Actions

 Are asbestos class action lawsuit settlements taxable?

 - In general, a mesothelioma settlement is not taxable.
 Under federal laws, compensation for treatment costs and diagnosis-related expenses is not taxable.
 However, compensation awarded for lost wages may be taxable.
-Plaintiffs can talk to their lawyers about what may be taxable for a specific case.
+People can talk to their lawyers about what may be taxable in specific cases.